Brechin Point Ice Hut

 We are here to provide you with a safe and comfortable winter ice fishing experience on Lake Simcoe.

-Transportation is provided for all our customers in/out to our 9 huts that hold 4 per huts, with a minimum of 3 per hut on weekends.
+Transportation is provided for all our customers in/out to our huts.
+There is a minimum charge on weekends.
 Sizing is (8x8) huts.

-All are huts come with a stove, tip-up stands, bucket and of course fresh bait (Minnows) 1 bag, all included in our prices with daily rentals.
+All are huts come with a propane cook stove, tip-up stands, bucket and of course fresh bait (Minnows) 1 scoop, all included in our prices with daily rentals.
 We can offer over night huts also 2 per hut (8x8) with no over night checks.

 All of our machines are, GPS-equipped for safe travels from land to huts.
 Please make sure you are dressed for the weather, as it gets cold up here traveling in/out on the ice.